arminapr/pollpal/README.md

 Run  ```docker compose up -d```  bring the containers back up.

+The Streamlit app will then run on http://localhost:8501/.

 ## Project Directory

 - Streamlit App (in the `./app` directory)